This article covers setting up both SAML-based single sign-on and SCIM-based user and group provisioning.

 Step 2: Enter the API Token in your identity management platform

-Go to your identity management platform, such as Okta or Azure Active Directory, and use the token generated in Step 1 as your authorization header.
+Go to your identity management platform, such as Okta or Microsoft Entra ID (formerly Azure Active Directory, and use the token generated in Step 1 as your authorization header.

 Related Articles:

-Note: Fulcrum SCIM integration with Azure is currently under review and you will not see it on the Azure site yet.
-SCIM-based user provisioning can currently be manually configured to work between Azure and Fulcrum.
+Note: Fulcrum SCIM integration with Entra ID (formerly Azure Active Directory) is currently under review with Microsoft and you will not see it on the Entra ID site yet.
+SCIM-based user provisioning can currently be manually configured to work between Entra ID and Fulcrum.

 Note: